jimmymarks/jkvs/content/Contact.md

 hero_image = ""
 hero_style = "Hero"
 main_image = ""
-main_paragraph = "<p>I'd be more than happy to talk to you about your project, as a collaborator, actor, writer...you name it.
-Get in touch:</p>" opening_paragraph = "<p>I'd be more than happy to talk to you about your project, as a collaborator, actor, writer...you name it.
+main_paragraph = "<p>I'd be more than happy to talk to you about your project, as a writer, actor, collaborator...you name it.
+Get in touch:</p>" opening_paragraph = "<p>I'd be more than happy to talk to you about your project, as a writer, actor, collaborator...you name it.
 Get in touch:</p>" page_title = "Contact J. Keith"

 +++